Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks.md

 - **Passive engine overheating**: The Cyclops engine can now overheat even when the throttle is not applied.
 (Doesn't rework the whole system like T&F does.
 Better compatibility by not using bool Prefix.)
 - **Geysers push objects**.
 - **Smoke clears on open**: Opening the top hatch of the life pod clears the smoke inside.
+- **Base lights toggle**.
+(Far simpler than the T&F implementation.
+Doesn't rely on [Base Light Switch](https://www.nexusmods.com/subnautica/mods/46), but it also doesn't use a physical switch.)
 #### Miscellaneous
 - **Bladderfish tooltip**: Adds a tooltip about the Bladderfish providing oxygen if consumed raw.
 #### Multipliers